jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.2.0/scheme.md

 <td>
 <em>(Optional)</em>
 <p>If specified and supported by the platform, this will restrict traffic through the cloud-provider
-load-balancer will be restricted to the specified client IPs.
+the load-balancer will be restricted to the specified client IPs.
 This field will be ignored if the cloud-provider does not support the feature.&rdquo;
 More info: <a href="https://kubernetes.io/docs/tasks/access-application-cluster/configure-cloud-provider-firewall/">https://kubernetes.io/docs/tasks/access-application-cluster/configure-cloud-provider-firewall/</a></p>
 </td>